Skip to main content

 Online resources specific to the industry

-• Firsthand* is a comprehensive resource for information on what it is like to work within an industry, company or profession. *Note: Registration using Northwestern email address is required for access.
+• Vault is a comprehensive resource for information on what it is like to work within an industry, company or profession.

 Key information or knowledge for this field

-• Applying for roles in consulting is a time consuming and competitive process.
+• Finding Your Fit: You can identify which firms are a good fit by attending events, reviewing firm websites, and networking.
+The questions “why consulting?” or “why this firm?” are especially important to reflect on before recruitment.
+Be prepared to answer these questions thoughtfully.
+Applying for roles in consulting is a time consuming and competitive process.
 The number of firms to apply to is a very personal decision.
-Consider fit as well as your capacity to manage the potential interview schedules if applications lead to interview offers.
-Consider applying to a variety of firms due to the competitive nature of the industry.
+You should consider fit, in addition to your capacity to manage potential interview schedules.
+Consider applying to a variety of firms that fit your interests given the competitive nature of the industry.

-• Consulting firms often refer to “leadership” as a skill they seek in ideal candidates.
-Keep in mind that leadership is not tied to a title in an organization.
-An active group member who helps with projects, recruitment, event planning or works as part of a team or committee can demonstrate leadership.
+• Leadership: Consulting firms often refer to “leadership” as a skill they seek in ideal candidates.
 Employers want to see continued involvement and dedication.
-While there are many relevant pre-professional organizations, consulting firms value all extracurricular involvement and enjoy learning about the student’s passions and interests outside of consulting.
+Leadership is tied to more than just title in an organization.
+An active group member who helps with projects, recruitment, event planning or works as part of a team or committee also demonstrates leadership.
+Consulting firms value all extracurricular involvement.

 Relevant student groups and professional associations